Untilt

 For years I taught agile-method workshops inside my company.
 The short frame wasn’t enough, so I widened it — a bit of constructivism to explain how people learn, a bit of Palo Alto to explain how people communicate.
 After enough questions from trainees, I ran into mine: how does a brain that decides actually work?

 That’s what led me to Foundations in NeuroLeadership at the NeuroLeadership Institute.
 A course built for managers, but one that takes the science seriously — some neurobiology, a lot of bias literature, and a single thread: when you understand the brain’s shortcuts, you decide a little better.
+I didn’t go to fix a specific problem.
+I went out of curiosity, with the vague sense that an ordinary working day holds a quantity of decisions that deserves better tooling than intuition alone.

 The main thing the course left me with isn’t a method.
 It’s a shift of angle.
 Biases aren’t bugs; they’re the trade-offs a brain makes to function with too much information and too little time.
 They’re adaptive — except when the context that built them no longer matches the one you’re using them in.